-1.13.2 Patents and patent applications
+1.13.3 Patents and patent applications

-The Company has a registered patent relating to the IO units connection as well on certain control and management features of autonomous parking systems.
+The Company has a registered patent relating to the IO unit's connection.

 In recent years the Company has also filed various patent applications in respect of certain technological features developed by it in connection with the automated parking systems, some of which have been patented; the rights of the Company in these patents have been transferred to Utron as part of the Split.